I traveled to Cartagena and Medellin to celebrate my birthday. I split the time between these two places to get a city, and Caribbean, fixes.

 Pros

-• Proximity to the beach.
+- Proximity to the beach.
 I’m going to be honest here, the beaches by Bocagrande aren’t pretty.
-The sand is dark (and also looked very hard), water doesn’t look as clear and the beaches are fairly small.
+The sand is dark (and also looked very hard), the water doesn’t look as clear and the beaches are fairly small.
 However, Bocagrande is probably the best option.
 Especially if you don’t have a lot of time to take a day trip to a nearby island.

-• Luxury-style hotels.
+- Luxury-style hotels.
 Many of the hotels in this area are luxury-style.
 Offering really nice, big, pools and resort amenities.

 Cons

-• Close to the beach, but not the best beaches.
+- Close to the beach, but not the best beaches.

-• Very touristy.
+- Very touristy.
 This is definitely the “gringo” area in Cartagena.
 There are a lot of international chain stores in this area.

 Pros

-• Cheaper than Old Town.
+- Cheaper than Old Town.
 Most accommodations I saw were cheaper than those in the Old Town.

-• Lots of trendy restaurants, cafes and bars.
+- Lots of trendy restaurants, cafes, and bars.

-• Walking distance from everything, including Old Town.
+- Walking distance from everything, including Old Town.

-• Great nightlife options.
+- Great nightlife options.

 Cons

 As mentioned above, Bocagrande is a bit further from the heart of Cartagena.
-But, this option worked for us since we basically only went out to grab dinner.
+But, this option worked for us since we only went out to grab dinner.
 Bocagrande also has supermarkets around, which was perfect since I needed to eat breakfast before the tours.

-Old Town/Walled City
+In the Old Town/Walled City

 This area feels like I traveled to Spain, the colonial architecture is everywhere.
 The streets in the Old Town are very picturesque.
-There are also many churches, souvenir shops, restaurants and cafes and boutique hotels around.
+There are also many churches, souvenir shops, restaurants cafes, and boutique hotels around.
 The walled city is very touristy, with good reason since it’s a UNESCO World Heritage Site.

 My favorite place to eat in this area was:

 This restaurant serves Spanish tapas and more.
 I went for brunch as they have a great daily bottomless mimosa deal.
 As long as you get something on their brunch menu, you can enjoy bottomless mimosa for two hours.
-This deal is available from 11am-3pm – the food is also reasonably priced.
+This deal is available from 11 am-3 pm – the food is also reasonably priced.

 My server, Oscar, was amazing, he was so attentive and made sure I had a great experience.
 The vibe was also nice, it feels like a cute/small coffee shop that also plays a good mix of reggae.